-Witch Hazel is one of the most popular herbs, on this short guide you will find information about the herb and ideas about how to use it.
+Witch Hazel is one of the most popular herbs.
+On this short guide, you will find information about this plant and ideas about how to use it.

 Witch Hazel, Latin name Hamamelis virginiana L.

 Active ingredients: Tannins (hamamelitannins); flavonoids (quercetin, kaempferol, astragalin, myricitrin); volatile oil; saponins; resin.

 It is one of the best, well-known astringents for external use.